opnfv/barometer/docs/requirements/01-intro.rst

 * Exposure of NIC MAC/PHY Level Counters
 * Interface for Time stamp on RX
 * Interface for Time stamp on TX
+* Exposure of DPDK events

+Collectd will be updated to support the exposure of DPDK metrics and events.

 Specific testing and integration will be carried out to cover: